 Two additional contract trainers were added to the train-the-trainer to serve as backups in the event of an emergency.
 All trainers were assigned sites for training with two spare trainers always available to fill in.

-Although total deployment time was longer than requested, approximately $300,000 of deployments costs were saved through the reduction of travel expenses.
+Although total deployment time was longer than requested, approximately $300,000 of deployment costs were saved through the reduction of travel expenses.
 Subsequent cost savings was realized as contract trainers were utilized after the rollout for follow-up and new hire training.